themeblvd/frontstreet/README.md

 *Note: We're aware that Front Street will be used often with WordPress.
 And so we're using an old version of jQuery in our testing and examples because that's what WordPress is bundling.*

 Optional step.
-If you plan to use the model and slider blocks, you'll need to include Magnific Popup and Owl Carousel.
+If you plan to use the model and slider components, you'll need to include Magnific Popup and Owl Carousel.
 Also, if you're planning to use with Font Awesome, we suggest using the JavaScript version of Font Awesome 5.
 Below is an example that expands on the previous step, to incorporate all of this.

 ```html
 <script defer src="https://use.fontawesome.com/releases/v5.1.0/js/solid.js" integrity="sha384-Z7p3uC4xXkxbK7/4keZjny0hTCWPXWfXl/mJ36+pW7ffAGnXzO7P+iCZ0mZv5Zt0" crossorigin="anonymous"></script>